-Puma Marketing Mix is the selling model of the Puma brand that helps the company to meet its marketing and business objectives successfully.
-The comprehensive framework and marketing mix strategy covers the product diversification strategy, product innovation, distribution strategy, pricing strategy, outdoor promotions and promotional strategy.
+The Marketing mix of Puma analyses the 4Ps of Puma, including the Product, Price, Place, and Promotions.
+Puma Marketing Mix is the selling model of the Puma brand that helps the company meet its marketing and business objectives successfully.
+The comprehensive framework and marketing mix strategy covers product diversification, product innovation, distribution, pricing, outdoor, and promotional strategies.

-The German company Puma is a premium brand with strong brand equity in the shoe industry.
-The reliable brand Puma maintains strong relationships with main retail partners to gain a competitive advantage over rival companies and create a strong and diversified customer base.
+The German company Puma is a premium brand with substantial brand equity in the shoe industry.
+The reliable brand Puma maintains strong relationships with main retail partners to gain a competitive advantage over rival companies and create a solid and diversified customer base.

 Table of Contents

 Introduction of Puma

 - Founder: Rudolf Dassler

 - Founded: 1948

 - Employees in 2023: 14,606